-The seven most influential mathematicians in world history are widely recognised as Archimedes, Euclid, Pythagoras, Isaac Newton, Carl Friedrich Gauss, Leonhard Euler, and René Descartes.
-Let us explore their groundbreaking work from geometry, algebra, calculus to the number theory, that continues to inspire innovation across science and technology.
+The nine most influential mathematicians in ancient history are widely recognised as Archimedes, Euclid, Pythagoras, Aryabhata, and others.
+Their groundbreaking work in geometry, algebra, calculus, trigonometry, and number theory continues to influence global education.

 (Chalkboard-style infographic features trivia about famous mathematicians: Archimedes shouting ‘Eureka!’ after discovering buoyancy, Leonhard Euler writing 800 papers despite blindness & Carl Friedrich Gauss adding numbers 1 to 100 at age 10.)

-List of the 7 Most Influential Mathematicians in World History
+List of the 9 Most Influential Mathematicians in Ancient History

-From ancient Greece to modern India, these mathematicians transformed the way we think about numbers, patterns, and the universe itself.
+From ancient history, these mathematicians transformed the way we think about numbers, patterns, and the universe itself.
 The table below shows the discoveries of mathematicians, from engineering and architecture to algorithms and artificial intelligence.

 1. Archimedes